hivepoint/navu-docs/sidebar-layout.md

 Typically when styling the Sidebar for a website, you would set CSS under the following three categories.

 * __Colors & Fonts__:  Colors and Fonts that affect the Sidebar and the Floating button.
-* __Docked Mode Adjustments__: When in docked mode, you may have to adjust the content of the page to make room for the docked sidebar
+* __Docked Mode Adjustments__: When in docked mode (Classic-Docked layout), you may have to adjust the content of the page to make room for the docked sidebar
 * __General Adjustments__: Any general adjustments the site independent on what mode the sidebar is in. e.g. if your site has a "_Scroll to Top_" button at the bottom-right of the page, you may want to move it to account for the sidebar.

 Having said that, Navu allows more detailed customizations as well by exposing a large set of CSS Variables.